open-mmlab/mmengine/docs/en/tutorials/hook.md

 ### CheckpointHook

-[CheckpointHook](mmengine.hooks.CheckpointHook) saves the checkpoints at a given interval, or in the case of distributed training, only the master process will save the checkpoints.
+[CheckpointHook](mmengine.hooks.CheckpointHook) saves the checkpoints at a given interval.
+In the case of distributed training, only the master process will save the checkpoints.
 The main features of `CheckpointHook` is as follows.

 - Save checkpoints by interval, and support saving them by epoch or iteration
 - Save the most recent checkpoints